SymfonyCasts/symfony7/sfcasts/form-theme.md

 Back in the browser, refresh the page...
 Cool!
 The starships are now sorted alphabetically by name.
 There's just one tiny issue - there are duplicated names.
-It's possible our `Starship`s come from different galaxies, cultures, or even comic strips with questionable names.
+It's possible our `Starship`s come from different galaxies, so they might have the same name.
 To make things clearer, let's enhance the label.

 ## Using a Custom Callback for the Choice Label